On k-rational and k-Du Bois local complete intersections: Introduction

+are isomorphisms for all $0\leq i\leq k$.
+Note that for $k=0$ we recover the classical notions of Du Bois and rational singularities.

 The study we undertake here is motivated by two points.
-First, for $k = 0$ these are the standard notions of Du Bois and rational singularities, and as it is well known by work of Kov\'acs \cite{Kovacs1}, and later Saito \cite{Saito-HC} as well, rational singularities are Du Bois; it is natural to ask whether this persists for the higher versions.
+First, since we know that rational singularities are Du Bois, it is natural to ask whether this persists for the higher versions.
 Second, in the case of hypersurfaces both notions have other possible (numerical) refinements in terms of minimal exponents; the natural question, already approached for isolated singularities in \cite{FL1}, is whether they coincide with the notions defined above.

-In this paper we answer some of these questions positively for local complete intersections, and others, when the $V$-filtration and minimal exponents are involved, only in the case of hypersurfaces.
+In this paper, we answer some of these questions positively for local complete intersections, and others, when the $V$-filtration and minimal exponents are involved, only in the case of hypersurfaces.
 While writing it, we learned that some of the results we obtain have also been arrived at independently in \cite{FL2} and \cite{Saito-AppendixFL}, following work in the case of isolated singularities in \cite{FL1}, \cite{FL3}; see below.
 At the moment it seems quite hard to say much beyond the case of local complete intersections.

 In what follows we always work over $\CC$, and $X$ is an irreducible $n$-dimensional smooth algebraic variety.

 {\bf Results for local complete intersections.} The main result we obtain in this context is an injectivity theorem for the cohomologies of the Grothendieck duals of the various graded quotients of the Du Bois complex, whose proof relies on the study of the Hodge filtration on local cohomology in \cite{MP2}.